th1j5/ouroboros.rocks/content/en/docs/Concepts/what.md

-__Network discovery__: Ethernet switches learn where the endpoints are through MAC learning, remembering the incoming interface when it sees a new SRC address; IP routers learn the network by exchanging informational packets about adjacency in a process called *routing*;
+__Network discovery__: Ethernet switches learn where the endpoints are through MAC learning, remembering the incoming interface when it sees a new soure address; IP routers learn the network by exchanging informational packets about adjacency in a process called *routing*;
 and a VPN proxy server relays packets as the central hub of a network connected as a star between the VPN clients and the local area